 Taiwan is a very safe country and violent crime against foreigners is a rare occurrence.
 Expats in Taiwan, particularly in metropolitan areas like Taipei, should exercise basic precautions as in any large city, such as being aware of personal belongings in crowded markets.
-It is safe to walk around or catch public transport at night, but this should be done with company, while avoiding isolated areas.
+It's safe to walk around or catch public transport at night, but this should be done with company while avoiding isolated areas.

 The police are genuinely helpful, and people are kind – if a foreigner is in distress on the street, it shouldn't take long for someone to come to their aid.

 Gang-related crime in Taiwan

 Gang-related activity is known to happen in Taiwan, but the prevalence varies widely depending on the specific location in the destination.
 In some districts, businesses function as fronts for prostitution and which are controlled by criminals.
 Expats should avoid these areas and rather attend nightclubs, barbershops and massage parlours which advertise themselves prominently and have store windows which passers-by can easily peer into.

-This may seem scary, but for the average expat, it’s generally not an issue as gang activity is mostly confined to certain areas and it is not a threat to foreigners.
+This may seem scary, but for the average expat, it’s generally not an issue as gang activity is mostly confined to certain areas.
 Gangsters are more concerned with territory and making money than violence.

 Pickpocketing in Taiwan

 Scams in Taiwan

 Expats should be aware of scams in Taiwan.
 Credit card fraud can occur, as well as telephone fraud, where the scam artist will call the victim and claim to be from a government department, bank or other official office and request personal information such as bank details.
 ATM fraud is also a risk – when using ATMs, expats should be aware of their surroundings and not accept help from strangers.